chromium/hterm/doc/KeyboardBindings.md

 ### Key Codes

-The key codes should be the name of the key, or the ASCII value for that key (either decimal or hexadecimal).
+The key codes should be the name of the key, or the [keyCode] value for that key (either decimal or hexadecimal).
 So `A` will match the "A" key, as will `65` and `0x41`.

+The W3C has a [Keyboard Event Viewer] test page for looking up the [keyCode] value quickly -- just press the keyboard keys to see what the browser generates.

 For the full list of possible key names, see `hterm.Parser.identifiers.keyCodes` in [hterm_parser_identifiers.js].